Mach30/ODEmk2/planning/readme.md

-# ODE Mk 2 Planning
+# Sliderule Planning
-This folder contains the planning resources for the ODE mk 2 software project.
+This folder contains the planning resources for Sliderule.
 Contents include the Product Backkog, sub-folders for sprints (to include planning, meeting minutes, reviews, and retrospectives), and any other planning material required by the development team.
+Work will be divided by year and then by materials related to developing the user stories and then a folder for each sprint.